MONTMARTRE GUIDE

 Pâtisserie Gilles Marchal

 After being elected pastry chef of the year in 2004 and medalist of the city of Paris in 2008, Gilles Marchal settled in the 18th arrondissement of Paris, on the Montmartre hill at 9 rue Ravignan.
-Born in Lorraine in the land of the madeleine, Gilles Marchal chose this cake from his childhood as the emblem of his pastry.
-The secret of these exquisite delicacies lies, among other things, in their freshness; They are cooked several times a day and arrive in the shop still lukewarm in several variations: plain, glazed or filled, with lemon, chocolate, pine honey, pistachio, orange and salted butter caramel.
+Born in Lorraine in the land of Madeleine, Gilles Marchal chose this cake, which is grown up together with him from his childhood, as the emblem of his pastry.
+The secret of these exquisite specialties is, among other things, the freshness; The cakes are baked several times a day and arrived at the shop, being lukewarm in diverse flavors: plain, glazed, or filled, with lemon, chocolate, pine honey, pistachio, orange, and salted butter caramel.

 Address : 9 Rue Ravignan, 75018 Paris